 How do I sign up?

 You sign up for an Open Languages course through your own School (the School at the University of Edinburgh in which your degree programme is based).
-The process is the same as for any of your other courses, so usually you’ll go through a Personal Tutor, Student Support Officer, Supervisor or your School’s Postgraduate Office.
+The process is the same as for any of your other courses, so usually you’ll go through a Personal Tutor, Student Support team, Supervisor or your School’s Postgraduate Office.

 If you have any queries about what’s involved in an Open Languages course, or how to sign up, you’re very welcome to contact us.